Featured In The News

 High Profile Support

-The Ryman National Enterprise Challenge is part of the Inspirational Learning Group, whose aim is to provide innovative and enterprising off-timetable events for schools, colleges and universities; engaging, inspiring and motivating students to be the best they can be.
-The full year group programme has received high profile support from Theo Paphitis and Lord Sugar and businesses that include Ryman, OCR, Staffordshire University, Alton Towers, Gandys, 3AAA, Inspiring Learning, NCS and University of Football Business (UCFB).
+The Ryman National Enterprise Challenge in Partnership with UCFB is part of the Inspirational Learning Group, whose aim is to provide innovative and enterprising off-timetable events for schools, colleges and universities; engaging, inspiring and motivating students to be the best they can be.
+The full year group programme has received high profile support from Theo Paphitis and Lord Sugar and businesses that include Ryman, University of Football Business (UCFB), Screwfix, NatWest Bank, Staffordshire University, Alton Towers, OCR, Gandys, NCS and TG Escapes.

 First Class Facilitation